f-fix/dwimsy/README.md

 ```

 ##### `dwimsy meta unbundle`
 Extracts a portable bundle to a normal source tree.
-This is also the explicit unpacking path when the bundle itself is being used as a transport artifact.
+The `unbundle.py` written to disk is reconstituted from the canonical blztar-elided template stored inside the bundle, with the bundle payload substituted back in.
+Its timestamp is preserved from that canonical template.

 ```bash
 # Extract the bundle to a directory